OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/Finding-the-Omegas-IP-Address.md

 #### Finding the Omega's IP address on it's own AP Using `ubus`

-// TODO: intro sentence
+You can use the `ubus` command to find information about your network devices.
+Type the following to bring up the full status of your wireless wide area network (WWAN):

 ```
 ubus call network.interface.wlan status
 ```

-This will show you all the information about your Omega's `br-wlan` device, which handles the Omega's AP.

-We can narrow this down further using `grep`. `grep` allows you to isolate keywords or patterns in your output.
+We can narrow this down further using `grep`.
+The `grep` command allows you to isolate keywords or patterns in your output.
 We're going to use it to isolate the IP Address of our Omega.

 ```
 ubus call network.interface.wlan status | grep -A 2 ipv4 | grep -w address | grep -v -